rbouckaert/BREATH/doc/tutorial/README.md

 ### Hyperpriors

-The BREATH tree prior comes with four hyperpriors: block start, end and count and tranmission population size
+The BREATH tree prior comes with four hyperpriors: block start, block end, block count and transmission population size.

-* block start and end represent fractions on a branch, so should be in the interval from zero to 1 (and the associated parameters are bounded by these values).
+* block start and block end represent fractions on a branch, so should be in the interval from zero to 1 (and the associated parameters are bounded by these values).
 Be default, a uniform(0,1) prior is used.
-Unless you have good reasons to change, this can be left as is.
+Unless you have good reasons to change it, this can be left as is.
-* block counts represent how many infections take place in a block.
+* block counts represent how many infections take place in a block:
-	* A value of -1 indicates there is not transmission on the branch
+	* A value of -1 indicates that there is no transmission on the branch
-	* A value of 0 indicates there is 1 transmission on the branch, block start and end have the same value and determine where on the branch the transmission takes place.
+	* A value of 0 indicates that there is exactly 1 transmission on the branch, block start and block end have the same value and determine where on the branch the transmission takes place.
-	* A value of 1 or more indicates 1 or more transmissions happen in a block, one at block end and one at block start, so they block start and end differ for these branches.
+    * A value of 1 or more indicates that one or multiple transmissions occur within a block (unsampled host) -- one at the block start and one at the block end -- which means the block's start and end points differ for these branches.
-	So, values below -1 do not make sense, and values over 4 indicate 5 transmission happen on a branch.
-Note that this many transmissions only tend to happen when there are very long branches in the tree, and suggest a sampling probability of hosts being on the low side of where the transmission tree model makes sense.
+	> Values below -1 are not meaningful, and values above 4 indicate that five or more
+  > transmissions occur along a single branch.
+Such high values typically arise in cases where
+  > branches are very long, and they may suggest that the host sampling probability is too low
+  > for the transmission tree model to remain valid.
+  >
-	The default prior is uniform in the range -1 to 4.
+  > By default, the prior is assumed to be uniform in the range **-1 to 4**.
 * A constant size population is assumed for the coalescent process inside each host.
-Together with the sampling and transmission hazard they determine the length of branches, so be aware the population size prior and parameters of the hazard functions interact with each other.
+Together with the sampling and transmission hazard they determine the length of branches, so be aware that the population size prior and parameters of the hazard functions interact with each other.
 The prior on the population size is uniform [0, +Infinity) by default.
 If you observe a collapse of the tree during the MCMC coinciding with a collapsing value of the population size it may be worth increasing the value of the lower bound.
 For estimating marginal likelihoods through nested or path sampling, make sure to specify a reasonable upper bound in order to make the prior propper.
 * A uniform prior is assumed for the origin of the tree, that is, the place where the host at the root of the tree got infected.
 The default is set to uniform [0, +Infinity).
 If you have any information about the age of the outbreak it makes sense to specify the upper bound and make this a proper prior.